rmvanarse/slam_cogneuro/README.md

-# SLAM using object localization
+# Robot Localization using Object Detection
 Estimation of change in position using object tracking and a depth map.

 ### Description of Method